NotCraft/ArxivFeed/README.md

 ### Github Pages

 1. Use the [ArxivFeed-Template](https://github.com/NotCraft/ArxivFeed-Template) generate your own repository.
-2. In the repository root, open `Config.toml` file, click the "Pencil (Edit this file)" button to edit.
+2. In the repository root, open `config.toml` file, click the "Pencil (Edit this file)" button to edit.
 3. Remove `# ` to uncommend the `cacheUrl` property, replace `<github_username>` with your GitHub username, and replace `<repo>` with your GitHub repo name.
 4. In the sources, update the items to the sources you want to follow.
 The final content of the file should look similar